Emidio/zabbix_template_powerwall/README.md

 You can try using a browser and loggin in to the Powerwall IP address.

-Tested using Zabbix 6.2, Powerwall 2 and SolarEdge HD-Wawe SE6000H.
+Tested using Zabbix 6.2, Tesla Powerwall 2 and SolarEdge HD-Wawe SE6000H.
 Dashboards in Grafana using Zabbix plugin by Alexander Zobnin.